dentropy/ens-indexing/README.md

 ## Code Explanation

-**./TheGraphTextSubdomains/ScrapeTheGraphToJSON.py**
+**./ScrapeTheGraphToSQLITE.py**

-Scrapes all ENS text records that are actually set
+Scrape all ENS text records from TheGraph via [ENS Subgraph](https://thegraph.com/hosted-service/subgraph/ensdomains/ens) that are actually set and store in sqlite database.

-**./TheGraphToSQLITE/JSONTOSqlite.py**

-`./TheGraphTextSubdomains/ScrapeTheGraphToJSON.py` transforms all the results from JSON into a sqlite database, this script just puts all those results into a sqlite database so it is easier to manage, query, update etc...

-**./TextSubdomainsResolved/ResolveSubdomains.js**
+**./ResolveSubdomains.js**

-This takes the database from `./TheGraphTextSubdomains/ScrapeTheGraphToJSON.py`, adds tables for ENS resolved and unresolved ENS records, then proceeds to resolve each record one by one storing them in the database.
+Takes the database setup from `./ScrapeTheGraphToSQLITE.py`, adds tables for resolved and unresolved ENS records, then proceeds to resolve each record one by one storing them in the database.

 ## Next Steps